Yadollah Mohebbi: Career

 He won the gold medal in the men's 125 kg at the 2017 Asian Wrestling Championships held in New Delhi, India.
 He competed in the men's 125 kg event at the 2017 World Wrestling Championships held in Paris, France.
-He won one of the bronze medals in the his event at the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
+He won one of the bronze medals in his event at the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.

 In 2019, he competed in the men's 125 kg event at the World Wrestling Championships held in Nur-Sultan, Kazakhstan without winning a medal.
 He won his first match against Dorjkhandyn Khüderbulga of Mongolia and also his next match against Nick Gwiazdowski of the United States but he was then eliminated from the competition by Oleksandr Khotsianivskyi of Ukraine.
 Later that year, he represented Iran at the 2019 Military World Games held in Wuhan, China and he won the silver medal in the men's 125 kg event.
 In the final, he lost against Taha Akgül of Turkey.

 He won the gold medal in his event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.